 Call your doctor or nurse after you change the needleless connector.

 Follow the instructions in this section when you shower.
-Don’t submerge your PICC in water (such as in a bathtub or swimming pool).
+Do not submerge your PICC in water (such as in a bathtub or swimming pool).

 For more information about showering with a PICC, watch Showering While You Have a Central Venous Catheter (CVC) .

 You can shower with your PICC in place.
 Use a single-use waterproof cover (such as Aquaguard®) that goes over your dressing to keep it from getting wet.
 You can buy waterproof covers online.

 Each time you shower, cover your Tegaderm dressing completely with a new waterproof cover.
 To put on the cover:

 - Peel off the top and side strips.

 - Place the top edge above your dressing.
-Don’t let the tape on the waterproof cover touch your Tegaderm dressing.
+Do not let the tape on the waterproof cover touch your Tegaderm dressing.
 It can lift your dressing when you remove the waterproof cover after showering.
 Smooth the cover down over your dressing.

 - Peel off the bottom strip.
 Make sure the bottom edge of the waterproof cover is below your dressing.
 Make sure the lumens of your PICC are tucked into the waterproof cover and completely covered.
 Smooth the bottom edge down.

 Do not shower for longer than 15 minutes.
 Use warm water, not hot water.
 This will help keep the waterproof cover from coming off.

 After your shower, dry the waterproof cover before removing it.

 While your PICC is in place, it’s very important to keep your skin clean to lower your risk of infection.
 Wash with a 4% CHG solution antiseptic skin cleanser every day while your PICC is in place.

 An antiseptic is something that kills bacteria and other germs.
 4% CHG solution is an antiseptic that kills germs for up to 24 hours after you use it.
 Showering with a 4% CHG solution will help lower your risk of infection.